- Barajar

 The starting point for advertising budgets should be the marketing objectives.

+Good and reasonable marketing objectives are always related to market shares.
 Starting from the relative number of market shares, it is possible to indirectly derive how many households, as potential buyers, need to be targeted and reached.
+The number of possible household with buying potential indicates the necessary reach numbers.
+The necessary contact frequency figures are then calculated based on the content of the communication plans. |

 What are the most important variables to establish a budget?